Share

 This is just to give you a general idea.
 Of course, some house insurance will cost more or less than this.

-When investors come to Opes Partners, we have to forecast their insurance costs.
+When investors come to Opes Partners, we have to forecast their house insurance costs.
 That’s because we want to understand the cashflow of the property.
-But, because most of our properties are sold off-the-plans, the exact insurance cost won’t be known.
+But, because most of our properties are sold off-the-plans, the house insurance approximate cost won’t be known.

 So, we base our estimates on these ranges.